Reasons to choose diagonal decking patterns include:

 How to Build a Diagonal Deck

-Diagonal decking patterns demand specific substructure construction, including closer deck joist spacing, so you’ll need to build a new substructure.
+Diagonal deck patterns demand specific substructure construction, including closer deck joist spacing, so you’ll need to build a new substructure.

 Substructure & Building Needs